 Achieving the TOGAF® certification is a significant milestone for over 70,000 Enterprise Architects around the world.
-And rightly so: the TOGAF standard, an Open Group standard, is one of the most widely-adopted Enterprise Architecture certifications.
+And rightly so: the TOGAF standard, the Open Group standard, is one of the most widely-adopted Enterprise Architecture certifications.
 But for the best, learning never stops.

 Recently, Enterprise Architecture (EA) has shot up the skills shortage list in 2017’s HarveyNash & KMPG survey as the fastest growing of skills that are “most scarce”.
 For TOGAF certified professionals to make the most of these in-demand skills, knowledge must be kept up-to-date.